 Creamy, flavorful, and full of veggies!
 This easy Sweet Potato and Mushroom Curry is incredibly delicious and irresistible.
-Such a nutritious meal that’s ready from start to finish in 30 minutes and all in one pot!
+It’s such a nutritious meal that’s ready from start to finish in 30 minutes and all in one pot!

 This simple plant-based curry is perfect for a busy weeknight dinner.
 Not only is it full of healthy vegetables, but you can toss in any others that you might have lying around!